An Interview with HRH The Princess of Wales

 "An Interview with HRH The Princess of Wales" is an episode of the BBC documentary series Panorama which was broadcast on BBC1 on 20 November 1995.
 The 54-minute programme saw Diana, Princess of Wales, interviewed by journalist Martin Bashir about her relationship with her husband, Charles, Prince of Wales, and the reasons for their subsequent separation.
 The programme was watched by nearly 23 million viewers in the UK.
 The worldwide audience was estimated at 200 million across 100 countries.
 In the UK, the National Grid reported a 1,000 MW surge in demand for power after the programme.
 At the time, the BBC hailed the interview as the scoop of a generation.

-In 2020, BBC director-general Tim Davie apologised to the princess's brother Lord Spencer because Bashir had used forged bank statements to win his and Diana's trust to secure the interview.
+In 2020, the Director-General of the BBC Tim Davie apologised to the princess's brother Lord Spencer because Bashir had used forged bank statements to win his and Diana's trust to secure the interview.
 Former Justice of the Supreme Court Lord John Dyson conducted an independent inquiry into the issue.
 Dyson's inquiry found Bashir guilty of deceit and of breaching BBC editorial conduct to obtain the interview.
 A year after the inquiry's conclusion, Tim Davie announced that the BBC would never air the interview again and would not license it to other broadcasters.